Make this NFL Football Map or customize it to make a similar National Park bucket list art canvas for your walls.

 * If you aren't repurposing a canvas then you can skip buying the sealer and the gesso.
 Also, I had that particular sealer already on hand so I used what I had but there are lots of different options for sealers.

-- Seal canvas to lock in original art so it doesn't bleed longterm.
-I used a Kilz sealer.
+- If repurposing an old canvas, seal canvas to lock in original art so it doesn't bleed longterm.

 - Brush on Gesso.
 Let dry.